What You Need to Know About Microsoft Entra

 The Three Pillars of Entra

-Azure AD, the foundation of identity access management, is the central component.
-As Joy says in the announcement video, “Azure AD will remain the foundation on which all the new value props will be added.”
+Microsoft Entra ID, the foundation of identity access management, is the central component.
+As Joy says in the announcement video, “{Microsoft Entra ID] will remain the foundation on which all the new value props will be added.”

-Azure AD is truly the world’s largest identity service with over 30 billion daily authentications.
-Azure AD External Identities will continue to be the solution for customer and partner identity management under the Entra brand.
+Microsoft Entra ID is truly the world’s largest identity service with over 30 billion daily authentications.
+Microsoft Entra External Identities will continue to be the solution for customer and partner identity management under the Entra brand.

-Check out OCG’s recent blog, “Azure Active Directory as the Center of the Identity Universe,” which discusses moving the center of identity and authentication away from on-premises directories to prepare for modern authentication and Zero Trust security.
+Check out OCG’s recent blog, “Microsoft Entra ID as the Center of the Identity Universe,” which discusses moving the center of identity and authentication away from on-premises directories to prepare for modern authentication and Zero Trust security.

 Microsoft Entra Permissions Management